pachuc/blog/content/posts/crossing-the-rubicon.md

 ---
+tags:
+    - programming
+    - work
+    - Ruby
 title: "Crossing the Rubicon"
 date: 2020-11-23T21:55:38-05:00
 draft: false
 ---

 Recently, since I started my new job at ID.me, I have had to learn Ruby.
 I had no previous experience in Ruby or Rails, so this will be a python nerd's first introduction to Ruby.
 Upon quick inspection, Ruby feels similar to python in many ways, so I don't expect it to be too difficult to pick up.
 Hopefully as I wade through the tall grass I can point out where the snakes and gems lie.

-## Basics
+# Basics

 The first thing I set out to do is quickly read up on the basics and syntax of Ruby.

-### Syntax
+###### Syntax

 Hello World
 ```